tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/kenya.rst

 through standardization, validation, and transmission of invoices to KRA on a real-time or near real-time basis.

 All VAT-registered taxpayers should use a **compliant tax register**.
-Odoo decided to develop the integration of the **Tremol G03 Control Unit (type C)**, which can be run locally through USB.
+CoquiAPPs decided to develop the integration of the **Tremol G03 Control Unit (type C)**, which can be run locally through USB.
 This device validates invoices to ensure financial documents meet the new regulations and send the validated tax invoices directly to KRA.
 Installing a proxy server that provides a gateway between